mamba-org/mamba/docs/source/usage/solver.rst

 One of the repositories can be set to have a special meaning of "installed repository".
 It is used as a reference point in the solver to compute changes.
-For instance if a package is required but is already available in the installed repo, the solving result will not mention it.
+For instance, if a package is required but is already available in the installed repo, the solving result will not mention it.
 The function
 :cpp:func:`DataBase.set_installed_repo <mamba::solver::libsolv::Database::set_installed_repo>` is